Alberto Ruy Sánchez

-Alberto Ruy Sanchez Lacy (left) receiving Arts and Literature National Prize 2017.
+Alberto Ruy Sanchez Lacy receiving Arts and Literature National Prize 2017.

 Alberto Ruy-Sánchez Lacy is a Mexican writer and editor born in Mexico City on 7 December 1951.
 He is an author of fiction, non-fiction and poetry.
-Since 1988 he has been the chief editor and founding publisher of Latin America's leading arts magazine, Artes de Mexico.
+Since 1988 he has been the chief editor and founding publisher of Latin America's leading arts magazine, Artes de México.
 He has been a visiting professor at several universities including Stanford, Middlebury and La Sorbonne, and has been invited to give lectures in Europe, Africa, Asia, North America and South America.
 His work has been praised by Octavio Paz, Juan Rulfo, Severo Sarduy, Alberto Manguel and Claude Michel Cluny and has received awards from several international institutions.

 Early life

 Ruy-Sánchez's parents, Joaquín Ruy-Sánchez and María Antonieta Lacy, were both born in the northern Mexican state of Sonora.
 Alberto was the first of five children.
 For a few years, the family spent almost half the year in Mexico City and the other half in northern Mexico.
 These relocations included long residence periods in Ciudad Obregón, Sonora and Villa Constitución in the Sonoran desert of Baja California, where Ruy-Sánchez lived from ages three to five.
 This experience gave him a unique early experience of the desert.